kalacs/anc-plugin-cec/README.md

-# anc-plugin-cec
-HDMI CEC plugin for ANC
+# HDMI CEC plugin

+## What

+This plugin basically proxies TV remote key presses to os connected to TV.

+## Why

+It would be cool if I can control applications running on Raspberry Pi with TV remote.